Aryetis/FasterScroll/README.md

 - "I can't use my joystick to scroll with my Vive Index" : Yes scrolling with Knuckles isn't officialy supported by the game.
 As I don't own an index I assumed it was and didn't plan to add extra code for that.
 I'll see what I can do about that, but without regular access to a vive it will be difficult to fix this issue.
 In the meantime <a href="https://www.reddit.com/r/beatsaber/comments/jakcpw/beat_saber_scroll_issue/gdj598y/?utm_source=share&utm_medium=web2x&context=3">someone on reddit pointed out a custom binding</a> named "1.12.2 Playlist Scrolling Fix", I got multiple sources confirming me that it did fix the issues for them.
 Or you can <a href="https://www.youtube.com/watch?v=Bb4YKwmYvWk">create your own CustomBinding</a> for it.
 ![InGameSettings](https://github.com/Aryetis/FasterScroll/blob/master/FasterScroll/Resources/CustomBindings.jpg)

 - "Scrolling's speed is way faster than it should be.
 Event at stock speed" : Have you installed Kinsi55's Tweaks55 mod ?
 If so check its settings, there should be a Scroll speed multiplier (soon :tm:).
 This multiplier (x1 by default) should stack with whatever settings you have set in FasterScroll.
 Leave it at 1.00 if you don't know what you're doing :3.

+- "It's scrolling up/down on its own !
+I'm not even pressing anything !" : This probably has nothing to do with FasterScroll.
+If you have any joystick, hotas, any weird usb controller, etc disconnect them and relaunch the game.
+99% of the time it should fix the issue.

 - "That's it?" : Yes that's it so far.
 But hey, if you encounter any weird behavior/issues you can :
     - Create a ticket describing the problem <a href="https://github.com/Aryetis/FasterScroll/issues">Here</a>